MITSustainableDesignLab/umidocs/docs/site-config.rst

    :scale: 50 %
    :align: center

-The template editor will open.
+The `template library editor <template-info/_template-detail.html>`__ will open.
 Make any changes you desire, and remember to save!
 Notice how the template library text is not blue after changes are made.
 Whole template libraries can also imported into and exported from umi projects.
 Watch out - existing changes will be overwritten when